 Negotiations in Organizations (Functional Elective) (2 credits)

-This course is designed to give students a practical introduction to negotiation concepts and tactics.
-It is a skills class intended to inform day to day work.
-Through a combination of methods including cases, experiential projects, discussions and lectures, this course will help improve students' ability to negotiate deals and manage employment relationships.
+This course is designed to give you a practical introduction to negotiation concepts and tactics.
+It is a skills class intended to inform your day-to-day work.
+Through a combination of methods including cases, experiential projects, discussions and lectures, this course will help you improve your ability to negotiate deals and manage employment relationships.
+The objectives of the course are to provide you with:

 Risk Management (2 credits)